BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Appendix

 \subsubsection{Computational Cost}

 We report the computational costs for both supernet pretraining and task-specific finetuning.
 All experiments were conducted on NVIDIA A100 80G GPUs.

-\paragraph{Supernet Pretraining} For the supernet pretraining, the computational cost varies by objective.
-Specifically, mask modeling requires approximately 1.9 hours per epoch, while contrastive learning is more computationally intensive, taking roughly 4.1 hours per epoch. \paragraph{Foundation Model Pretraining} Training the foundation model via mask modeling took a total of 10.9 hours. \paragraph{Task-specific Finetuning} We evaluate the total time required to finetune all 360 architectures in our supernet across 18 downstream tasks, shown in Table~\ref{tab:finetune_cost}.
+For the \textbf{supernet pretraining}, the computational cost varies by objective.
+Specifically, mask modeling requires approximately 1.9 hours per epoch, while contrastive learning takes roughly 4.1 hours per epoch. \textbf{Training the foundation model} via mask modeling took a total of 10.9 hours.
+For \textbf{task-specific training}, we evaluate the total time required to finetune all 360 architectures across 18 downstream tasks, shown in Table~\ref{tab:finetune_cost}.